wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/manage-windows-10-through-co-management-by-using-system-center-configuration-manager/includes/2-planning-and-configuration-for-co-management.md

 6. Enable co-management in Configuration Manager

 ## Bootstrap with modern provisioning

-With co-management, you can keep your well-established processes for using Configuration Manager to manage PCs in your organization.
-At the same time, you're investing in the cloud through use of Intune for security and modern provisioning.

 To set up co-management of Windows 10 devices in an environment where you use both Azure Active Directory (AD) and an on-premises AD but don't have a hybrid Azure Active Directory (AD), you'll need to complete these high-level steps: